SD-inst/sdvote/README.md

 Run `scripts/build_front.sh` to build the frontend part.
 Then run `go build` in `server/` directory to compile the main self-contained binary.
 It's supposed to be run in a Docker container on port 8000 which you can expose on any port on the host or, much better, reverse-proxy with Caddy/Nginx/Apache/Lighttpd etc. under a subpath or subdomain.

+All paths below are relative to the program binary, if you're developing/debugging it should be in `server/`.

 # Config

-Rename `config/config.example.json` to `config/config.json` and change the contents.
+Copy `config/config.example.json` to `config/config.json` and change the contents.
 It should look like this:

 ```json
 {